KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 In Durham, I had the chance to revisit the incredible Sarah P. Duke Gardens and see a few other attractions for the first time.
 Also, although most of my meals were provided through the conference, I enjoyed some outstanding meals in downtown Durham restaurants.

 Here are a few of my favorite moments from the trip.
-See more photos and anecdotes later in this post.
+See more photos and anecdotes at the end of this post.

 Sarah P. Duke Gardens Red Bridge... jaw dropping scenes
 ![](djangocon-us-2024-recap-images/sarah-p-duke-gardens-red-bridge.jpg)